Mo-Abdelhameed/automl-Classifier-in-R/README.md

 https://aboulaboul.github.io/automl <br>
 https://github.com/aboulaboul/automl

-## This repository is a dockerized implementation of the re-usable classifier model.
+## This repository is a dockerized implementation of the re-usable binary classifier model.

 ## Project Structure